Compare life insurance quotes instantly.

 In addition, the applicant will also have to fill out an application for coverage, which requires answering health and medical questions, as well as provide information about any medications that they are taking.

-Depending on the insurance company and underwriting requirements, it can often take between 4 and 6 weeks to evaluate an applicant for a fully underwritten life insurance policy.
+Depending on the life insurance company and underwriting requirements, it can often take between 4 and 6 weeks to evaluate an applicant for a fully underwritten life policy.

 Simplified Issue Underwriting

-A life insurance policy with simplified underwriting (no medical exam) will still require the applicant to answer medical questions.
+A policy with simplified underwriting (no medical exam) will still require the applicant to answer medical questions.
 However, no medical exam will be required.

 The underwriting decision is determined by the answers to the questions on the application, as well as by the information that is on the RX report, MIB report, and motor vehicle report.